-When you enjoy analyzing and discussing fictional works as much as we do here at Fandom Following, you often get this question: why do you care so much?
+When you enjoy analyzing and discussing fictional works as much as we do here around here, you often get this question: why do you care so much?
 It’s just fiction!
 While occasionally this is meant to derail discussions, I do think it’s a fair question.
 So today I wanna talk about why I think fiction – and how we choose to represent life in fiction – matters so much.

 The answer to this question is very personal, because fiction carries a different weight for each of us, depending on how we connect to it and what we find in our experience.
 But even when we seek it just as entertainment, to spend our free time or relax after a long day at work or school, it still makes an impression.
 We see something we like in those stories, something that keeps us coming back.

 Fiction allows possibilities that reality denies us: I know I’m never gonna be a Pokémon Master or fly on a broomstick, but just for a moment I can experience those things.
 From medieval courts to coffee shops, from time travels to pirates, from a dragonborn to a single man in possession of a good fortune, everything and everyone can be part of a fictional story.

 Through fiction, we get to know other people.
 We experience their adventures and misfortunes, see the world from their perspective.
 We explore their feelings, conflicts, fears and motivations.
 We learn what it means to be them.
 And with that, we learn a little bit about ourselves as well.
 From “I should try that” to “I didn’t know this happened to others too”, we explore our own feelings and struggles and desires.